 Text to give for non-churchgoers: what to know

-If you don’t belong to a formal place of worship, if you have faith but don’t belong to a faith, if you’re spiritual but not religious, or if you just want everyone to get along, man, that’s super groovy, too—and you can also leverage all the text giving tips in this article!
+If you don’t belong to a formal place of worship, if you have faith but don’t belong to a faith, if you’re spiritual but not religious, or if you just want everyone to get along, man, that’s super groovy, too—and you can also leverage all the text giving tips and fundraising ideas for churches in this article!
 Remember, faith is about doing good, so we’re singing the praises of text-to-give for everyone.

 Why use Funraise for your text to tithe needs

 With the impact and ease of text giving, it’s no surprise that there are a lot of text-to-tithe options out there.
 But Funraise's CRM is special, so we’d be remiss if we didn’t put in a good word before you go on your merry way.
 With Funraise’s text-to-give feature, customization, ease, and efficiency are the names of the game…s.
 It’s super easy and fast to get started.

 Then, once you’re all set up, the real fun begins.
 You can configure custom text-to-give codes that are relevant and memorable.
 Plus, specify custom amount codes, or let your congregants give what they want by adding an amount to the end of the code to prefill a donation form.
 You can also personalize and automate replies, so that folks receive a link to your donation page.
 Best of all, with Funraise, you have a convergent CRM solution.
 You’ll benefit from all the data you collect via text donations, with intuitive reports, useful dashboards, gorgeous templates, and more.
 God bless, Masha’Allah, and let’s text to success!